 Key Components and Medicinal Properties

-In TCM, the kidneys are considered the foundation of the body’s vital energy, or “jing.”
-Deer velvet is believed to strengthen the kidneys, tonify yang energy, and enhance overall physical and mental well-being.
-Additionally, it is often used to address conditions such as fatigue, weakness, and reproductive issues, aligning with the holistic approach of traditional Chinese medicine.
+In TCM, kidneys are considered the root of the life force of the body or “jing.”
+It has been considered that deer velvet strengthens the kidneys, tonifies yang energy, and enhances overall physical and mental well-being.
+It is also claimed to be beneficial for conditions like fatigue, weakness, and reproductive problems, therefore fitting traditional Chinese medicine’s holistic approach in every way.

 Research on Deer Velvet